Living in London - part III

 You can always find people in a park, even on the coldest, windiest days, eating their lunch, walking their dogs, or just catching a few moments of sleep.
 On the rare sunny summer afternoons, a typical square will be filled with people, each claiming a square yard of grass to enjoy the warmth.
 Hyde Park and Kensington Gardens, which run together almost seamlessly, are the largest of the London parks.
 Within their borders you will find bodies of water like the Serpentine, a manmade lake that winds through Hyde Park or the Round Pond in Kensington Gardens, where little boys of all ages sail their tiny boats.

 Not far from the Round Pond is the Elfin Tree, with tiny elves and other surprises carved into its branches.
 Kensington Palace is also on the grounds, the residence of the late Diana, Princess of Wales and other royalty.
 There are ice cream stands selling huge cones sprinkled throughout the park and a cafe at the tip of the Serpentine which is the perfect place to catch a sunset.
 On a warm day, the lake will be surrounded by people walking, rollerblading, biking, and even nude sunbathing.
-It is an ideal people-watching venue, and never short of colorful characters.
+It is an ideal people-watching venue, and never short of colourful characters.

-Other notable parks are Regent’s Park, with the London Zoo, and Primrose Hill, just north of the park, with the an uncomparable view of the city on a clear day.
+Other notable parks are Regent’s Park, with the London Zoo, and Primrose Hill, just north of the park, with an incomparable view of the city on a clear day.
 St. James’ Park and Green Park, both near Buckingham Palace, have wandering ducks and assorted fowl, as does Holland Park, with its peacocks.
 Not to be missed in the latter is the gorgeous Japanese gardens.

 Pam Mather is a New Orleans-based Anglophile.
 She lived in London for six months in 1997 and goes back for a visit every year.